Case Study 02

 Emotion before information.

 Most nonprofits post footage.
 Inspire Good needed to tell stories.
-The strategy reframed every piece of content around a narrative arc first — not the event, but the human experience within it.
+The strategy reframed every piece of content around a narrative arc first.
+Not the event, but the human experience within it.

 By building a repeatable content system around story structure, every trip became a campaign.
 Every moment had a purpose.
 And every piece of content gave donors and volunteers a reason to care.